Norgreen/FRT-Media-Framing-Thesis/README.md

 This appendix contains the code and scripts in addition to all documents of written consent for data collection, legal guidance from UBVA, frame definitions and processes.

-### Appendix 1: Contains all documents of written permission from the media outlets + article agreements.
+### Appendix 1: written permissions
+Contains all documents of written permission from the media outlets + article agreements.
 Note that there are fewer documents than media outlets, as some outlets are owned by the same parent company

 ## Appendix 2: